 - Wildcat Canyon, after you turn off Grizzly Peak Blvd. - This is a wonderful cycling road and you experience the sunrise as you ride Wildcat Canyon Road.

-- Norris Canyon - Just a very enjoyable back road.
+- Norris Canyon - Just a very enjoyable country back road.

-- Bollinger Canyon - Home to a huge flock of turkeys (50-75 birds), and a few ostriches and zebras.
+- Bollinger Canyon - Home to a huge flock of turkeys (50-75 birds), and an occasional ostrich.